denissys/pos-emulator/README.md

 # client-emulator

-Client Emulator is a simple application to test the publish a keep-alive state, using:
+Client Emulator is a simple application to test the publishing of keep-alive state of one dispositive, using:
 - mqtt (http://mqtt.org/)

 ## Installation